dzharii/SWD.Starter/README.md

 In order to download and start using the project you have to install:

 * **[Git]( http://git-scm.com/)**
-* [Visual Studio 2013 Express Desktop]( http://www.microsoft.com/en-US/download/details.aspx?id=40787) (if you don’t have a professional one)
+* [Visual Studio 2013 Express Desktop]( http://www.microsoft.com/en-US/download/details.aspx?id=40787) (if you donвЂ™t have a professional one)

-I personally recommend to use [Chocolatey]( https://chocolatey.org/) in order to perform such boring operations – automatically.
+I personally recommend to use [Chocolatey]( https://chocolatey.org/) in order to perform such boring operations вЂ“ automatically.

 ## :small_red_triangle_down: Download SWD Page Recorder